 Inside of the fortress is Enoliteca Consorzio Vino Nobile.
 It is here that you can taste Vino Nobile di Montepulciano, Rosso di Montepulciano, and Vin Santo di Montepulciano wines.

 When you first enter, pick up a “credit card.”
-This card gets inserted into the wine dispensary and you get charged for each wine you taste (the average cost in 2022 was €2 per tasting).
+This card gets inserted into the wine dispensary and you get charged for each wine you taste (the average cost is about €2 per tasting).
 The cost of the tasting and the cost of each bottle of wine is listed on the bottles.

 As you walk through the shop, you are walking on glass floors and can look down into the excavations of the fortress.
 Once you have your wine, exit out of the back of the shop, have a seat at one of the tables, and enjoy the view, and the wine, of course.